 You have probably heard it many times: your home is a valuable asset.
 And you’ve also probably heard that you can put your home to work for you.
 Both are true.
 With a home equity loan, you get funding in one lump sum and pay it back with equal monthly payments throughout the loan term.
 While you use your home to secure the funding, the rate is typically lower than many other secured or unsecured loans as a result.
 Thus, it’s a great option for home improvements, a medical costs, a vacation, debt consolidation or almost any other large expense.

-Most lenders require 15% equity in your home before you’ll be considered for a home equity loan.
-While lenders will loan up to 90% of the value of the home, you will have to have that much in equity to borrow against it.
+Most lenders require 15% equity in your home before you’ll be considered.
+For the best home equity loan, a lender may loan up to 90% of the value of the home.
+You will have to have that much in equity to borrow against it.
+Equity happens in one of two ways.
 Equity happens in one of two ways.
 First, as you continue to make your regular mortgage payments, your principal goes down and you gain equity as a result.
 Second, your residence may have increased in value since you bought it and it’s appraised at a higher price.
 Most likely, you will generate equity by a combination of the two.

 Obviously, you will also have to have the credit rating to qualify.
 Even though you are securing the loan with your home, it’s still a large expense and essentially a second mortgage – so the criteria will be relatively high.
 Typically, a score of 620 or better and no more than 45% in debt to income.